murar8/hn-client/README.md

 | Testing (integration/unit)    | Jest + React Testing Libray |
 | Component library             | Chakra UI                   |
 | Routing                       | React Router                |

+### Deployment

+Deployment is handled using a github actions CI pipeline that deploys the website whenever new code is pushed to the `main` branch.
+In addition, whenever a PR is opened, the pipeline generates a staging URL where the website containing the proposed modifications is deployed.

 ## License